xyph9r/xyph9r.github.io/CodeReview.md

 template for the Sudoku Solver with the initial board displaying on the left side and the answer on the right side once you click the button.
 Within the Javascript I have included multiple boards with one that is impossible to solve as well.
 This Javascript board is a lot simpler in terms of the way it operates it is more like the C++ at the beginning in terms of algorithm displayed in the code review.
+I ended up scrapping the inital idea in the code review for this enhancement because I could not figure out how to take this route so I had to think of an alternative and this is what I ended up with.

 **Code Review**
 <div align="center">